 The general justification for the commission charge is that what is sold is an amalgam of the value of the park home and the value of the site on which it is placed.
 Site owners regard the charge as an important source of income which allows them to reinvest in the parks and maintain higher standards without additional costs for homeowners.

 Mobile/park home owners regard the requirement to pay commission as unfair and outdated.
-Various organisations, such as Park Home Owners Justice Campaign (PHOJC), are campaigning for reform.
-The PHOJC argues that the 10% charge should be based on the difference between the last sale price and the current sale price.
-In particular, PHOJC states that, when compared to the commission earned by estate agents on the sale of traditional housing, the commission payable on the sale of a park home is “unfair.”
+Organisations, such as Park Home Owners Justice Campaign (PHOJC), have campaigned for reform.
+The PHOJC has argued that the 10% charge should be based on the difference between the last sale price and the current sale price.
 PHOJC organised a Three Nations Protest Rally on 21 March 2017 to challenge the 10% commission charge.

 In 2015, the Government set up a Park Homes Working Group “to identify evidence of poor practice where it exists, and investigate how best to raise standards and further tackle abuse”.
-The Working Group, which included national resident groups and industry trade bodies, has concluded its work and put forward its recommendations to Government.
-In April 2017, the Conservative Government launched a two-part review of park homes legislation, and called for evidence to inform the review.
-The Government did not explicitly confirm whether or not the issue of the 10% commission charge would be considered.
+The Working Group, which included national resident groups and industry trade bodies, considered the issue of the 10% commission charge, but was unable to reach a consensus.

 In 2011, the Scottish Government consulted on proposals to amend the implied terms in the Mobile Homes Act 1983.
 The consultation invited views on the commission on mobile home sales, and its relationship to other sources of business income for site owners, such as pitch fees.
 In 2013 the Scottish Government confirmed its decision to retain the 10% commission rate.